ysyk2021/how-to-build-a-purpose-driven-workplace-culture-and-improve-employee-wellbeing/src/chapter-1-2.md

-# The Importance of a Purpose-Driven Workplace Culture for Employee Wellbeing

-## Introduction

 In today's fast-paced and competitive business environment, organizations are realizing the significance of creating a purpose-driven workplace culture.
 This culture not only enhances employee engagement and productivity but also improves their overall wellbeing.
 In this chapter, we will explore why building a purpose-driven workplace culture is crucial for fostering employee wellbeing.